ksw2000/exec-in-cmd/README(Win).md

 ```

-If you want to use building feature, please insall `pyinstaller` by command line bellow :
+If you want to use building feature, please install `pyinstaller` by command line bellow :

 ```sh
 pip install pyinstaller